krolow/queue-run/docs/WebSocket.md

 Clients can still connect and you can send them messages.

-The request handler can respond to the client with an object (JSON), string, or `Buffer`.
-It doesn't have to, as WebSocket is an asynchronous protocol, it can send a message at any point.

 If the request handler throws any error, or the request times out, the server sends back a JSON object of the form `{ error: string }`.
 That error is also logged by the [Logging Middleware](#logging-middleware).

 You can change the timeout using `export const config = { timeout: inSeconds };`.